Admiralmatt/Rabbot/README.md

 * **Mod** = Only usable by mods on stream.
 * **All** = Useable by anyone.

- Feel free to contact me to add a command to this list
+ Feel free to contact me to add a command to this list.